bestiosdeveloper/PKToast/README.md

 To show notifications just call the show method of PKToast class, as the following code:

-`PKToast.shared.show(message: "You message goes here", animated: true)`
+`PKToast.shared.show(message: "Your message goes here", animated: true)`

 The following properties can be change (in PKToast class) to customize the toast view: